Makerfabs/Makerfabs_MaLora/readme.md

 ### CP2102 MODULES USB TO TTL

-There are many common usb serial port modules on the market, which are basically connected in a common way.
+There are many common USB serial port modules on the market, which are basically connected in a common way.

 | Makerfabs | USB To TTL |
 | --------- | ---------- |